worldbank/decdg-covid19/_includes/body.md

 This interactive map provides a global view of all new and ongoing projects that are part of the [World Bank's response][wb-covid] to the coronavirus.

+**[The impact of the Coronavirus on global poverty][blog-pov1]**.
+Using data from [Povalnet][povcal], this interactive analysis looks at how COVID-19 may impact the number of people living in extreme poverty, both globally and regionally.
+{: #povcal :}

+**[Financial Sector Support Measures in Response to the Coronavirus][fci-map]**.
+This dashboard tracks measures that countries are rolling out in support of their financial sectors in response to the COVID-19 epidemic.
+It is updated using information from official sources, other international organizations, and World Bank Group regional teams.
+{: #finmeasures :}

 **[Database on Coronavirus Trade Flows and Policies][wb-trade]**.
 This dataset summarizes statistics for a sub-set of key medical supplies, which have been identified by the WHO as key to deal with the coronavirus crisis.
 The